 Unfortunately, training project teams and site staff to properly conduct a study rarely gets the attention it deserves and needs.
 This has been exacerbated by the shift of clinical trial teams to shoehorn their old training content into a virtual meeting.

 The impact of inadequate training is significant and far-reaching.
 Inadequate training and a failure to recognize the staff and sites that are not sufficiently prepared can lead to delays in site activation, screening and enrollment, and data deliverables, all of which can lead to extensive delays and drive up costs.
 Quality is affected when ineffective training leads to high screen failure rates, protocol deviations, and unusable data.

-- Ensure that all training efforts generate actionable data and analytics, so that sponsors and CROs can know much more than whether or not training took place.
-With data and analytics at hand, they can more accurately determine who is well prepared to actually conduct the study and who needs more preparation.
+- Ensure that all training efforts generate actionable data and analytics.
+Doing so will help sponsors and CROs to know much more than whether or not training took place.
+With data and analytics at hand, clinical trial teams can more accurately determine who is well prepared to actually conduct the study and who needs more preparation.
 More precisely, they should know which study objectives are well understood and which need to be revisited and reinforced.
 Another recent article we wrote described some of these data metrics that you should add to your site selection checklist.

 - Commit to ongoing reinforcement.
 Acknowledge that the learning required to perform at such high levels as today’s complex clinical studies require is not achieved at a single moment in time.
 It is, instead, a process, one that requires — and deserves — ongoing attention.
 More than ever, with virtual investigator meetings becoming a reality, and a need to remotely train clinical site staff training, we must battle against distractions and time gaps to ensure our trial staff is going to succeed.
 Fortunately, technology enables us to automate distribution of resources and content today.

 Rethinking and upgrading our approach to clinical trial readiness will deliver multiple benefits for sponsors and CROs, and prove to be well worth the investment.
 Collecting data and utilizing analytics will provide the means to deploy, assess and manage project teams and site staff more precisely and proactively.
 Better trained staff will deliver higher quality results more reliably.
 And, delivering high-quality results over time can readily lead to earlier decisions and lower costs for sponsors and CROs.